Taste the Flavors of Madeira

 Situated in the Atlantic between Portugal and the coast of Morocco, Madeira is in a unique location at the intersection of many different flavors and influences.
 What can you expect to find on the menu here?
-Fresh tuna steak, fried cornmeal, kabobs, breads, mackerel, octopus, homemade couscous, wheat soup, and of course, loads of fresh fruit and delicious Madeira wine!
+Fresh tuna steak, fried cornmeal, kabobs, bread, mackerel, octopus, homemade couscous, wheat soup, and of course, loads of fresh fruit and delicious Madeira wine!
 This can’t-miss list of local delicacies will have you salivating and running to book your next vacation here.

 Madeira banana plantations are mostly concentrated on the warmer south side of the island, but you will see the leafy green plants all over the island.
 Locals love their bananas so much that the official "Banana da Madeira" sector hired Cristiano Ronaldo's mother Dolores Aveiro to promote them!

 This delicious treat is named for the stone slab it’s cooked on (basalto or caco stone), and it’s typically served with a flavorful garlic butter although you’ll often find it as a sandwich base on many menus in the area.

-Bolo de Mel (Sugarcane Honey Cake)
+Taste the Sweetness of Madeira Island with Bolo de Mel (Sugarcane Honey Cake)

-This dark, spicy, round-shaped cake is made with the "island honey", walnuts, almonds, orange juice, Madeira wine and a variety of spices.
+This dark, spicy, round-shaped cake is made with "island honey", walnuts, almonds, orange juice, Madeira wine, and a variety of spices.
 Traditionally made during the Christmas season, the cake is now widely available around the island all year long.
 And the best part?
 It lasts a whole year!